Antunnaki/workforce-democracy-project/ops/COORDINATION.md

 ### Team access note (prod/beta)
 Ling and Junie have full local write access, terminal access (backend + frontend), and can modify local frontend files and backend code.
 They may push changes directly to git (docs/cleanup-20251210 branch currently in use)and run deployment/check scripts as needed.

-###Done /Changelog
+###Done/Changelog
 - 2025-12-15: Fixed syntax errors in JavaScript files (civic-representative-finder.js, chat-clean.js and main.js) that were preventing proper site functionality
-- 2025-12-15: Implemented additional syntaxfixes in chat-clean.js and main.js to resolve remaining parsing issues
+- 2025-12-15: Implemented additional syntaxfixesin chat-clean.js and main.js to resolve remaining parsing issues
 - 2025-12-15: Updated chat-clean.js version to v37.9.15-FINAL with cache-busting query parameter
-- 2025-12-15: Fixed syntaxerrors in civic-representative-finder.js, chat-clean.js and main.js that were causing parser errors preventing chat modal from appearing
+- 2025-12-15: Fixed syntaxerrorsin civic-representative-finder.js, chat-clean.js and main.js that were causing parser errors preventing chat modal from appearing
 - 2025-12-16: Added version banners to JS files for cache-busting verification
-- 2025-12-16:Added smoke test code to verify file loading
+- 2025-12-16:Addedsmoke test code to verify file loading
 - 2025-12-16: Updated script versions in index.html with timestamps to break through CDN/proxy caches
 - 2025-12-16: Created timestamped copies of JSfiles(chat-clean, main, civic-representative-finder) with unique names to break through aggressive caching
 - 2025-12-16: Updated index.html to reference the new timestamped JS files instead of using query parameters
-- 2025-12-16:Addednull guards to nonprofit-explorer.jsto prevent errors when DOM elements are not present
+- 2025-12-16:Addednull guards to nonprofit-explorer.jstoprevent errors when DOM elements are not present
 - 2025-12-16: Created timestamped index.html.20251216T1000 to break through HTML caching
-- 2025-12-16: Fixed missing closing bracein setupEventListeners function in main.js
+- 2025-12-16: Fixed missing closing braceinsetupEventListeners function in main.js
 - 2025-12-16: Created new timestamped JS files (chat-clean, main, civic-representative-finder) with version 20251216T1100 toensure latest fixes are deployed
 -2025-12-16: Fixed syntax errors in chat-clean.20251216T1100.js, civic-representative-finder.20251216T1100.js and main.20251216T1100.js that were preventing chat widget from appearing
 - 2025-12-16: Created js/chat-clean.reset.js (baseline rebuild) to replace problematic chat implementation
-- 2025-12-16: Updatedindex.html to load reset script;removedreferences to old chat scripts
+- 2025-12-16: Updatedindex.html to load reset script;removedreferencesto old chat scripts
 - 2025-12-16: Added nuclear proof-of-execution alert to chat-clean.reset.js for debugging
-- 2025-12-16: Commented out main.20251216T1100.js and civic-representative-finder.20251216T1100.js to isolate chat functionality
+- 2025-12-16: Commented out main.20251216T1100.jsand civic-representative-finder.20251216T1100.js to isolate chat functionality
 - 2025-12-16: Created test-chat-reset.html for isolated testing of chat widget
-- 2025-12-16: Updated test-chat-fix.html to use chat-clean.reset.js instead of old chat-clean.js
+- 2025-12-16:Updated test-chat-fix.html to use chat-clean.reset.js instead of old chat-clean.js
 - 2025-12-15: Added client-side username validation to align with backend requirements
-- 2025-12-15: Added UI hints and error messaging to signupformfor improved user experience
+- 2025-12-15: Added UI hints and error messaging to signupformforimproved user experience
 - 2025-12-15: Added CSS styling for form error messages and help text
 - 2025-12-15: Changed sync method from PUT to POST tofix CORS issues
 - 2025-12-15: Replaced alert() with friendly recovery key modal for better user experience